ankitects/anki-manual/src/deck-options.md

 the review count rather than the learning count, due to the way they are handled internally.

+**Graduating interval** is the delay between answering 'Good' on a card with no steps left, and seeing the card again.

+**Easy interval** is the delay between answering 'easy' on a learning card and seeing it in review mode for the first time.

 **Order** controls whether Anki should add new cards into the deck randomly, or in order.
 When you change this option, Anki will re-sort the decks using the current option group.
 One caveat with random order